NGC 2366: The Nearest Green Pea Analog

-i) The temperature of [OIII] (highly ionised oxygen) in extreme GPs is given as approximately 13,400 – 15500 K, compared with values of between 14,000 and 16,000 K for the Mrk 71 components.
+i) The temperature of [OIII] (highly ionised oxygen) in extreme GPs is given as approximately 13,400–15500 K, compared with values of between 14,000 and 16,000 K for the Mrk 71 components.

-ii) An extremely high equivalent width for [OIII] is shown in Knot A of 224.3 + or − 34.5 nm, compared with values of 80–200 nm for extreme GPs.
+ii) An extremely high equivalent width for [OIII] is shown in Knot A of 224.3±34.5 nm, compared with values of 80–200 nm for extreme GPs.

-iii) The ratio of oxygen to hydrogen, which gives a value for an object's metallicity, is 7.89 in NGC 2263/MRK 71 and between 7.76-8.04 for extreme GPs.
+iii) The ratio of oxygen to hydrogen, which gives a value for an object's metallicity, is 7.89 in NGC 2263/MRK 71 and between 7.76 and 8.04 for extreme GPs.

 The study concludes that NGC2366/Mrk 71 offers an unprecedentedly detailed look at the morphology and physical conditions of a potential LyC emitter, suggesting that LCEs might be numerous and commonplace.

 Dense CO in Mrk 71-A

 A study named: "Dense CO in Mrk 71-A: Superwind Suppressed in a Young Super Star Cluster" was published in the Astrophysical Journal Letters in November 2017.
 One conclusion is: (quoting) "Since Mrk 71-A is a candidate Lyman continuum emitter, this implies that energy-driven superwinds may not be a necessary condition for the escape of ionizing radiation."

 Observations were made using the Northern Extended Millimeter Array (NOEMA) telescope, looking for carbon monoxide.
 It revealed a compact, ~7 parsec molecular cloud.